shenoyvvarun/SE_Project/README.md

 ==========

-Placement Management System Designed For Use In PESIT Placement Office As A Part Of Our Software Eng Course PESIT.
+Placement Management System Designed For Use In PESIT Placement Office As A Part Of Our Software Eng Course,PESIT.

 Developers::